 While in theory, you can stay in an apartment forever, there are some factors that may affect your stay:

-- Rent increases and you cannot afford it or your financial circumstances change.
+Rent can increases and potentially you can’t afford it or your financial circumstances change.

-- Your lease is not renewed for any other reason.
+Your lease may not be renewed for any other reason.